nafeu/realtime-slides-tut/README.md

-# Realtime Slides with Socket.io Tutorial
+# Real-time Presentation Slides with Socket.io, Node.js and Javascript

-Demonstration project for a realtime presentation slides application tutorial
+Demo project for a blog post on building a real-time presentation slides app.

 ## Installation